Mexicana de Aviación Flight 940: Controversy

-Nearly two months after the crash, the Mexican government announced the possible cause of the in-flight decompression.
-Preliminary data from the flight recorders suggested that the depressurization might have been caused by an exploding tire.
-The Ministry of Communication added that the explosion might have severed the hydraulic and fuel lines of the aircraft, causing the fire to grow.
-The official preliminary report added that there was not a single piece of evidence or traces of explosives on board the aircraft, fully dismissing the initial claim that the aircraft had been brought down by bombs.
+Nearly two months after the crash, Mexican government officials from the Secretariat of Communications and Transportation (SCT) announced that preliminary data from the flight recorders indicated that the possible cause of the in-flight decompression might have been an exploding tire.
+The SICT added that the explosion might have severed the hydraulic and fuel lines of the aircraft, causing the fire to grow.
+The official preliminary report added that there was no evidence of explosives on board the aircraft, conclusively dismissing rumors and claims that the aircraft had been brought down by bombs.

 Investigation

 Mexicana de Aviación set up a special commission to investigate the crash.
-As the aircraft was US-made, representatives from the United States National Transportation Safety Board (NTSB), Federal Aviation Administration, Boeing and Pratt & Whitney would be sent to Mexico to assist with the investigation.
+As the aircraft was American-made, representatives from the United States’ National Transportation Safety Board (NTSB), Federal Aviation Administration (FAA), Boeing, and Pratt & Whitney would be sent to Mexico to assist with the investigation.
 The FDR and CVR readout would be conducted in Mexico City.

-In the immediate aftermath of the crash, a decompression which led to structural failure was suspected as the main cause of the crash.
+In the immediate aftermath of the crash, a decompression which led to structural failure was identified as the main cause of the crash.
 This was evidenced by the distribution of the wreckage, which was scattered across a wide area.
 The left landing gear and parts of the aircraft were found at least 32 kilometers from the main wreckage.
 The two crash site locations further indicated that the aircraft had suffered structural failure in mid-flight, possibly from the decompression.
 ATC recording further supported the theory as the crew had requested for lower altitude after a depressurization event.

 The investigation initially considered every possible cause of the depressurization, including sabotage and maintenance failure.
 Suspicions initially leaned more towards sabotage as two Middle Eastern terrorist groups claimed responsibility for this crash along with the bombing of TWA Flight 840 with an anonymous letter signed by those groups claimed that a suicide mission had sabotaged the plane in retaliation against the United States.
 This was dismissed.